 I have tried to be pretty vigilant about avoiding products made with BPA.
 I used to drink SO much bottled water.
 Even when all of the BPA studies came out on baby bottles and plastic water bottles, I continued to drink from them, because it was convenient at the time.
 It may not make a huge difference, but I finally kicked the bottled water to the curb.
 I bought myself a Klean Kanteen, and I have never looked back.

 I used to wear tampons from time to time.
 I have stopped that.
 Tampons are terrible for my endometriosis pain.
 I read up on the use of chlorine in feminine hygiene products.
 That kinda freaked me out, because as an endo girl, I use maxi pads like they are going out of style.
 I looked into reusable cloth pads (yes, they exist.)
 I decided I didn’t want to go that extreme, so I settled on these Chlorine Free Ultra Thin pads from Seventh Generation.
 I love them.
-I buy them at Whole Foods, and they are a little pricier than my old Stayfree with Wings pads, but I feel the extra money is worth it.
+I buy them on Amazon, and they are a little pricier than my old Stayfree with Wings pads, but I feel the extra money is worth it.
 I don’t like the idea of all those chemicals chillin’ with my vagina.
 Actually, looking into what your feminine hygiene products are made of is probably something all women should look into, not just those of us with endometriosis.

 On most days, I try to devote a little time (30 minutes or less.
 Usually less.) to meditation.
 I did four months of intensive acupuncture (one hour long appointments two to three times per week) and didn’t really feel like it helped me.
 I want to put that out there, because almost everything I read about increasing your fertility advocates for acupuncture.
 It may not be for everyone.
 It also may not be the magic pregnancy solution.
 My evidence for this claim: I did not get pregnant.
 Also, my endometriosis actually got worse following my treatments.
 I developed that humongous endometrioma and had to be rushed to the ER.
 Maybe it was a coincidence?
 I don’t know.
 My acupuncturist was also extremely expensive and not covered by insurance.
 Since moving on from acupuncture, I have found that meditation has been of great benefit.
 My anxiety has been somewhat controllable, and my energy levels are improving.
 I have tried to be as consistent as possible, however, some days, I just forget to do it.
 I do my best to forgive myself, and look forward to another day.
 I have found some great meditation music on YouTube, and haven’t spent a dime on my meditation efforts.
 Just yesterday I started Oprah and Deepak’s 21-Day Meditation Challenge.
 I am really excited for this opportunity, and hope to write another post about it when I finish the program.